-Ashtanga Vinyasa Yoga is also practiced with the use of bandhas: mula bandha, uddiyana bandha and jalandhara bandha.
+Ashtanga Vinyasa Yoga is also practised with the use of bandhas: Mula bandha, Uddiyana bandha and Jalandhara bandha.
 These are locks or seals which help to direct energy in the body and create stability.

 The Practice of Ashtanga Vinyasa Today

-Ashtanga Vinyasa yoga is still often practised in the Mysore style, however “led” Ashtanga classes are now also popular where students practice the poses at the same time together.
+Ashtanga Vinyasa yoga is still often practised in the Mysore style, however led Ashtanga classes are now also popular where students practise the poses at the same time together.
 A led class will usually still follow the traditional sequence.
-However in a led class the teacher may sometimes skip postures or vinyasas depending on the length of class and level of the students.
-Other styles of yoga have developed from the Ashtanga Vinyasa system such as Power Yoga.
+However, the teacher may sometimes skip postures or vinyasas depending on the length of class and level of the students.

 The benefits of a regular Ashtanga practice